WalterWFeng/TMC4671-LearningNote/README.md

 |Voice coils|<img src="https://github.com/WalterWFeng/TMC4671-LearningNote/blob/main/img/Voice.jpg" width="200" />
 ***
 ## Hardware Structure
 As we can see, we can control TMC4671 with SPI interface or USART through STM32 or other MicroChip.We can write some specific value into a register of the chip to implement specific functions.
 Such as we can Select Motor Type or something.
 When we have set up the chip, the chip will automatically output a signal to the motor driver which is composed of Gate Driver and MOSFEt.Then, the motor will turn.
 At last, sensors will collect motor data and trans back to TMC4671, such as current and rotor position.TMC4671 will process data and adjust the output signal automatically to control the motor.
+We can find the Simplified Block Diagram in the chip datasheet which I have posted down there.
 <img src="https://github.com/WalterWFeng/TMC4671-LearningNote/blob/main/img/Hardware1.png" width="700" />
 <img src="https://github.com/WalterWFeng/TMC4671-LearningNote/blob/main/img/Hardware2.png" width="700" />
+## Communication Interfaces (SPI)
+I have used the SPI communication interface to communicate with TMC4671 successfully.
+And Here are my steps.
+### Step 1 - Set up a project through STM32 CubeIDE.
+### Step 2 - Instruct a SPI in STM32.
+### Step 3 - Edite Code.